ProfiseeAdmin/kubernetes/Ingress-controller-migration/README.md

 - `1.
 Migrate from Ingress-Nginx to F5 Nginx.txt`: migration runbook/script steps.
 - `2.
 Rollback from F5 Nginx to Ingress-Nginx.txt`: rollback runbook/script steps.

-Use these scripts exactly as administrative runbooks.
+Use these scripts as administrative runbooks.
 For public AKS ingress, open your AKS cluster in Azure Portal, select **Connect**, launch **Cloud Shell** (Bash, not PowerShell), and run the script there after auto-login.
 For private PaaS, sign in to the jumpbox and run the script from the jumpbox.
+Depending on whether Bash is available or not, the scripts might have to be converted to PowerShell equivalents.